hanakai-rb/site/content/guides/hanami/v2.3/operations/_index.md

 end
 ```

-By default, `transaction` uses your “default” [gateway](/v2.3/database/configuration#gateway-configuration).
+By default, `transaction` uses your "default" [gateway](//guide/database/configuration#gateway-configuration).
 To use a different one, specify gateway: followed by the desired gateway name.

 ```ruby
 transaction(gateway: :other) do